rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 ### Fetching items

 First let's add some logic to fetch data from the backend.
-We can do this by using the `reqwest` crate.
+We can do this by using the `reqwest` crate (a https client library).
 We also need to add our
 `model crate`.

 ```rust